New Optional Practical Training (OPT) Rules for F-1 Students and a Cap-Gap Provision for the H-1b

 If you are planning on filing for OPT this semester, you must first attend one of the ISS-OPT sessions (listed below) and then complete the subsequent ISS-OPT survey.
 These ISS-OPT sessions will go over the rules and regulations about the OPT process.
 During these sessions you will also need to complete the paperwork necessary to file for the OPT.

-Please see the Fall 2018 schedule below -
+Please see the Spring 2019 schedule below -

 NOTE: If you are graduating in Fall 2018, please attend one of these OPT sessions prior to applying for OPT.
 Without ISS-OPT session attendance, your application submission will not be considered as valid.